joselito-coder/100-Days-Of-Code/Readme.md

 # 100 days of code

-- Hey I will be practicing 100 days of code and creating 100 projects
+- practicing 100 days of code by creating 100 projects
 - Projects can be in next js or anything web related

 I am following a [blog](https://www.florin-pop.com/blog/100-days-100-projects/) that I found online when I tried searching `100 days of code` on google